section-engineering-education/engineering-education/content/articles/build-nextjs-with-mongodb-and-deploy-on-vercel/index.md

-Next.js is a javascript framework that lets you build server-side rendering and static web applications using React as a client-side web-driven framework like vue.js, Angular.js.
-It has a number of features that make it great such as pre-rendering, CSS in js, and many more.
+[Next.js](https://nextjs.org/) is a JavaScript framework that lets you build server-side rendering and static web applications using React.js as a client-side web-driven framework, just like vue.js and Angular.js.
+It has a number of features that make it great such as pre-rendering, CSS in JS, and many more.

-Next.js is a hybrid framework.
-It is the easiest way to build react applications.
-It includes a lot of functionalities that you would need to use in your react application that is easily extensible and easily customizable.

-Since it is a hybrid, it means it can be used for either CSR (Client-Side Rendering), SSR (Server-Side Rendering), SSG (Static-Site Generation).
+[Next.js](https://nextjs.org/) is a hybrid framework.
+It is the easiest way to build React.js applications.
+It includes a lot of functionalities that are easily extensible and easily customizable.
+Being a hybrid means it can be used for either CSR (Client-Side Rendering), SSR (Server-Side Rendering), SSG (Static-Site Generation).
 Meaning you can use databases and perform data fetching using Next.js.
 This makes it a Static Site Generation framework (SSG), meaning you will build pre-rendered sites that load blazingly fast.

 ### Goal

-In this guide, you will learn how to create a Next.js application using MongoDB and then deploy the application on Vercel.
-Next, we will create a simple blog application that communicates with MongoDB.
+In this guide, you will learn how to create a Next.js application using MongoDB and then deploy the application on [Vercel](https://vercel.com/dashboard).
+We will create a simple blog application that communicates with MongoDB.
 This will allow you to add a new post to the blog app and update or delete a post from the app.

 ### Prerequisites

-The following requirements will help you navigate around this application and run it without a big hassle to follow along with this guide.
+To follow along with this guide, the following requirements will help you navigate around this application and run it without a big hassle.

 - [Node.js](https://nodejs.org/en/) installed.
-Node.js will hemp us to run npm commands to install any necessary dependencies that will help us make a Next.js application and communicate with a MongoDB database.
+Node.js will help us run NPM commands to install any necessary dependencies that will help us make a Next.js application and communicate with a MongoDB database.
 - Since we are working with [Next.js](https://nextjs.org/), prior knowledge of how to use [Next.js](https://www.youtube.com/watch?v=mTz0GXj8NN0&t=53s) will be helpful.
-- We are using [MongoDB](https://www.mongodb.com/) as the post storage.
+- We are using [MongoDB](https://www.mongodb.com/) as the database for the post storage.
 Prior knowledge of working with this database will be of great importance.

 ### Table of content